 It must have been in the early seventies when I was visiting a relative I’m sure was my mother’s niece Eileen (Davis) who we knew as Auntie Eileen.
 She died many years ago, but she was a favourite of ours as kids.
 I had just started making 8mm films, and she asked if I’d like to have the collection of film cans and reels taken by her late employer, Doctor Woods.
 Eileen had worked as his receptionist for many years.
 She told me that the doctor’s family said they didn’t want them (!) and she had asked for lovely silver metal vintage film projector with spidery arms as a keepsake.
 I think she also had a camera.
 I clearly didn’t get all of the films, but she filled up a cardboard box and I carried it around as I moved from house to house for over 50 years.

 One of the reels was marked ‘Berlin’, and part of four reels of what was (outside his short WW2 deployment) his only filmed European trip.
-With his wife Rita, (and with his father and mother) he went to a Rotary Conference held pre-war in Nice.
+He went with Rotarian friends to a Rotary Conference held in pre-war in Nice.
 I screened that reel early enough to make me realise that there was real historical interest in this collection, and I should look after it (and ‘assemble it” somehow).

 I was most attracted to the Albury reels, which were all marked with titles and some dates.
 Maybe it was because I grew up on the Murray River, not that far away, and Albury was our closest ‘big town’.
 I felt an affinity with the images of the doctor’s two sons growing up, swimming in the river, dressing up and playing (now politically incorrect) Cowboys and Indians with friends in the back yard.